Apple will charge small developers less when they sell apps on the App Store

 Under pressure

 Developers haven't just complained about Apple's commissions, some have pushed back.
-Most notably, Epic Games, the developer behind the hit battle royale game Fortnite, sued Apple in August over its commission structure.
+Fortnite developer Epic sued Apple in August over its commission structure after Apple banned Fortnite from the App Store because of direct-payment disputes.
+(It also sued Google, which had kicked the game out of its Play Store for similar reasons.)

 Epic itself charges a 12% fee for games sold through its own marketplace.
 Epic says that commission amount is more fair, allowing the company to make money while giving game makers more funds to feed back into development.